 What does lotus root taste like

 Lotus root is extremely popular because of its unique taste and texture.
-The raw lotus root is crunchy, sweet, and savory all at the same time.
+The raw lotus root is crunchy and sweet.
 But after cooking, the texture can be crunchy or slightly fibrous, depending on how it is cooked.
 It also has a slightly earthy aroma and an unami sweet flavor.

 Lotus root is believed to be a super healthy food in Chinese cuisine.
 It is rich in dietary fiber, vitamins, potassium, and minerals like calcium and iron.
 Besides, lotus root also contains a lot of active enzymes which can enhance the metabolism of carbohydrates.
 Plus, it's low in fat and calories so it won't add too many extra calories to your meal!
 So lotus root is considered to be a good ingredient for those who are watching out the weight.